 Emotion regulation in the model.
 One common strategy for emotion regulation is distraction – the process of diverting attentional focus away from the emotionally salient and eliciting aspects of an event.
 In the framework of our model, and similar to all emotion regulation processes, a distraction process initiates when representations from a negative event (whether perceived or recalled from memory) enter WM and trigger negative affect that is inconsistent with a desired state (Carver & Scheier, 1990).
 In such a state, contextual demands for focused attention (towards distracting information) conflict with the Representations in WM and Affect on influencing/biasing selection likelihoods – i.e., a conflict between top-down (contextual goal-directed demands) and bottom-up (affect- congruent directing of attention) signals.
-With each iteration of the system in which distracting information is selected it temporarily reduces the conflict between contextual and WM representation influences.
-Accordingly, distraction is achieved over time once enough non-negative/distracting representation are selected, enter WM and until sufficient reduction in discrepancy between current and desired emotional state is achieved.
+Computationally, the mean (mu) parameter pulls the selection likelihood distribution towards preferential selection of non-negative information, while the exponential rate (tau, i.e., selection bias) pulls towards preferential selection of negative information.
+With each subsequent momentary state in context in which distracting information is selected it temporarily reduces the conflict between contextual and WM representation and affect influences Accordingly, distraction (i.e., successful emotion regulation) is achieved over time once enough non-negative/distracting representations are selected, enter WM and until sufficient reduction in discrepancy between current and desired emotional state is achieved.
 Distraction fails if the contextual demands signal cannot overcome competing and conflicting bias signals.
 This proposed process is in-line with prominent views of attention as the dominant mechanism underlying distraction strategy (Sheppes et al., 2015), although here we further elaborate on how the attentional process may unfold in time.

 A second common strategy is reappraisal – the re-evalution of an event’s emotional meaning.
 Similar to distraction, a reappraisal process begins when representations from a negative event enter WM, elicit a negative affect discrepancy with desired affect state and a regulation goal is set to reduce discrepancy.
 Here it is important to restate that WM representations bias in favor of content-related- and Affect biases affect-related- information.
 This is important because in the reappraisal process, attention is maintained on event-related information (e.g., a negative interpretation).
 Thus, the proposed model predicts that the contextual demands for sustained focused attention and the representations in WM bias in favor of (somewhat) similar information whereas the effects of affect on internal attentional selection remain in conflict with contextual demands and WM representations.
 Successful reappraisal is achieved once enough iterations of the system occur with selection of information (representations) inconsistent with the undesired interpretation.
 Since these representations consume limited capacity WM resources they eventually ‘inhibit’ or remove the undesired appraisal from WM as well as its subsequent (undesired) emotional reaction.
 For example, when recalling an important job interview, a person might initially experience negative responses to certain parts of the interview, and in order to reappraise, tries to emphasize and recall specific positive elements of the memory.
-This means attention is maintained on the same general content (the memory) but attention is also directed to specific positive information in the memory, until the undesired negative emotional state is reduced.
+This means attention is maintained on the same general thematic content (the memory) but attention is also directed to specific positive information in the memory, until the undesired negative emotional state is reduced.

 This attention-based approach to reappraisal differs from dominant conceptualizations which view reappraisal as a separable process occurring after attention has been allocated (Schönfelder, Kanske, Heissler, & Wessa, 2013), although reappraisal has also been conceptualized as an attentional process (Thiruchselvam et al., 2011; van Reekum et al., 2007).
 Here, we highlighted how successful reappraisal may, at least in part, be driven by internal attention as it requires a certain degree of sustained attention on (i.e., repeated selection of) specific internally represented information.